 National Atmospheric Deposition Program/National Trends Network

-Vermont is in relatively good shape compared to nitrogen pollution loads nationwide (Figure 11).
-However, forests along the spine of the Green Mountains continue to be at risk from additional acidic inputs due to more frequent exposure to acid mist in clouds, higher amounts of precipitation, and relatively shallow acidic soils.
-As nitrogen becomes a more important constituent of acid deposition, monitoring networks and modelers are combining resources to better understand the spatial and temporal patterns of nitrogen deposition and its impacts on terrestrial and aquatic ecosystems.
+Vermont is in relatively good shape with respect to nitrogen pollution nationwide (Figure 13).
+However, the Green Mountains show the susceptibility of mountain ecosystems due to more frequent exposure to acid mist in clouds and higher levels of precipitation.
+As nitrogen becomes a more important constituent of acid deposition, monitoring networks and modelers are combining resources to better understand the spatial and temporal patterns of nitrogen deposition.

 - EARTH: The Science Behind the Headlines.
 American Geosciences Institute. http://www.earthmagazine.org/